Coaching Certificate

 Course 1 (Autumn 2025)

-Additionally, we introduce Practice-Based Coaching (PBC), an evidenced-based approach aimed at enhancing teaching practices by fostering collaborative partnerships.
+In the first course of the Coaching Certificate, we introduce Practice-Based Coaching (PBC), an evidenced-based approach aimed at enhancing teaching practices by fostering collaborative partnerships.
 This model focuses on shared goals and action planning, focused observations, and reflection and feedback.

 What You'll be Learning